doc4d/docs/docs/Project/components.md

 The main benefits of this architecture are the following:

 - you can store the **environment4d.json** file in a parent folder of your projects and decide not to commit it, allowing you to have your local component organization.
-- if you want to use the same GitHub repository for several of your projects, you can reference it in the **environment4d.json** file and declare it in the **dependencies.json** file.
+- if you want to use the same GitHub or GitLab repository for several of your projects, you can reference it in the **environment4d.json** file and declare it in the **dependencies.json** file.

 ### Priority